AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##T3 - Triple Exponential Moving Average
 ### Description
-The Triple Exponential Moving Average T3 (also known as the T3MA) indicator is calculated using the weighted sums of a simple EMA, a double EMA, and a triple EMA.
-This results in a very smooth, soft indicator line.
-The number of iterations can be set using the parameter tCount.
-The calculation is the same as that of the DEMA, the only difference being that here, a volume factor is added.
+The Triple Exponential Moving Average T3 indicator (also dubbed the T3MA) is calculated by taking the weighted sums of a simple, a double, and a triple EMA.
+This produces a smooth, soft indicator line.
+The parameter tCount allows the trader to set the number of reiterations.
+The calculation is the same as the calculation for the DEMA, with the slight difference that here, a volume factor is also added.
 It accepts values between 0 and 1 (default: 0.7).

 ### Usage
 ```cs